 You'll sometimes see displays with a resolution of 1920 x 1080 resolution also called HD, but this is more officially referred to as 1080p or Full HD (FHD).

 720p compares favorably to the old Standard Definition (SD), which is usually around 640 x 480.
-But with 2K and 4K getting more popular, 720p isn't considered very sharp for today's PC monitors, laptops or TVs.
-If you're buying a monitor or shopping laptops, don't settle for anything less than 1080p.
+But with 2K and 4K getting more popular, 720p isn't considered very sharp for today's PC monitors (especially not the best gaming monitors), gaming aptops or TVs.
+If you're buying a monitor or shopping for laptops, don't settle for anything less than 1080p.

 Common Display Resolutions

 |5K||5120 x 2880|

 |4K||3840 x 2160 (typical monitor resolution); 4096 x 2160 (official cinema resolution)|